-Information tagged about COVID-19 and related to geostrategy or geopolitics passivetotal passivetotal namespace available in JSON format at this location.
+Information tagged about COVID-19 and related to disinformation passivetotal passivetotal namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.

 Tags from RiskIQ's PassiveTotal service